ChristianArredondo/Angular-Shopping-List/README.md

 # PROJECT

 A web application that allows you to add new recipes and build up your shopping list at the same, made in conjunction with the Angular 4 tutorial on Udemy.
-This is an ongoing project with an estimated completion date of August 27th, and it was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.
+This is an ongoing project with an estimated completion date of August 27th, and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

 ## Development server